-This year we are celebrating 25 years of IOM presence in Helsinki.
+Last year we celebrated 25 years of IOM presence in Helsinki.

 Hynninen was very active in working for the mission to be opened, as was also the Finnish government.
 That played a big part in the decision to chose Helsinki as the location of Regional Office for the Baltic and Nordic states.

-The office in Helsinki started very small, with just a few staff, some international IOM staff, some seconded by the ministries that IOM cooperated with.
+The office in Helsinki started very small, with just a few staff members, some international IOM staff, some seconded by the ministries that IOM cooperated with.

 Cooperation with the governments is a central part of IOM’s work to establish good migration governance.
-The other part is the hands-on work with the migrants that IOM Finland has done in many different forms in many different countries
+Another important part is the hands-on work with migrants that IOM Finland has done in many forms in different countries.